Table of Contents

 - Design eye-catching packaging: Invest in professional designs that reflect your brand’s personality and appeal to your target audience.
 Packaging design is often the first thing customers notice.

-- Tell your story: Share your journey and the inspiration behind your beverage.
+- Share your story: Tell the target audience your journey and the inspiration behind your beverage.
 Authenticity creates a connection with consumers.

 Step 4: Legal and Regulatory Compliance